-2018 has been sympathetic towards us as it’s brought us many exciting and even badass new cars.
+2018 has been sympathetic towards us as it’s brought us many exciting new cars.
 How agreeable will 2019 be in that respect is still too early to tell?
 However, some new cars 2019 is bringing our way are already giving us a hint or two.
 After all, there’s never a lack of excitement when it comes to modern day car industry.
 This time we reflect on 10 upcoming models we deemed the most exciting.
 All of them are the future auto show stars, whether they’re sports cars or luxury vehicles.
-All of them are simply badass.
+All of them are simply insane.
+If you’d like to jump ahead and see what’s coming then check out our 2020 cars.

 The Best New Cars 2019 Has On Offer!